 - Participation in clinical trials and on-going Investigator-initiated research with the goal of advancing knowledge about the pathogenesis and treatment of pulmonary hypertension

-- Elizabeth S. Klings, MD, Associate Professor of Medicine, Director, Pulmonary Hypertension Center
+- Elizabeth S. Klings, MD, Director, Pulmonary Hypertension Center

-- Ehab Billatos, MD, Assistant Professor of Medicine, Assistant Director of Bronchoscopy
+- Ehab Billatos, MD, Assistant Director of Bronchoscopy

 - Denise Brett-Curran, RNP